 If you leave Molina Dual Options, it may take time before your membership ends and your new Medicare and Medicaid coverage begins.
-Refer to page 169 for more information.
-During this time, you will keep getting your health care and drugs through our plan.
+During this time, keep getting your prescription drugs and health care through our plan.

-- You should use our network pharmacies to get your prescriptions filled.
-Usually, your prescription drugs are covered only if they are filled at a network pharmacy including through our mail-order pharmacy services. - If you are hospitalized on the day that your membership ends, your hospital stay will usually be covered by our plan until you are discharged.
+- Use our network providers to receive medical care. - Use our network pharmacies including through our mail-order pharmacy services to get your prescriptions filled. - If you are hospitalized on the day that your membership in Molina Dual Options ends, our plan will cover your hospital stay until you are discharged.
 This will happen even if your new health coverage begins before you are discharged.